 - Online Lien Search

-Investment buyers may have access to records online to conduct a lien search for San Antonio property through the county clerk, recorder, or assessor’s office online.
+Investment buyers may have access to records online to conduct a lien search for San Antonio and Surrounding areas, Texas property through the county clerk, recorder, or assessor’s office online.
 With the property address and name of the owner, you should have everything you need to execute your search.
 These portals are very user-friendly and are the best source to access this data.
-Before performing the search, phoning the county assessor’s office can help you understand how they perform checks for liens on property in San Antonio.
+Before performing the search, phoning the county assessor’s office can help you understand how they perform checks for liens on property in San Antonio and Surrounding areas, Texas.